q-programming/tasq/README.md

 `<Host name="localhost"  appBase="webapps"unpackWARs="true" autoDeploy="true">` section ( at the bottom of config )
 * First registered user will be made application administrator, default theme will also be created
 * To show signin form right away for not logged user, change `skip.landing.page` property in `project.properties` to true.
 Otherwise landing page will be shown with basic application information
+* Be sure to read help, especially Administrator section to know how to work with application

 Language
 --------